cosinus-code/spring-swing/README.md

 ```shell_session
 $ ./spring-swing-example.jar -splash-progress
 ```
-The progress bar can be customized with dedicated arguments:
+The progress bar can be customized using dedicated arguments:
 ```shell_session
 $ ./spring-swing-example.jar \
 -splash-progress \